pgRouting/website/docs/howto.rst

 .. note::

-	If you want to share some knowledge how to work with pgRouting, we're glad toadd new content to this site.
+	If you want to share some knowledge how to work with pgRouting, we're glad 	to add new content to this site.
 Send an email to project@pgrouting.org for further informations.